- Is there a better way to do NPD communication? Posted in: 48,Challenges- Is there a better way to do NPD communication?

 At a high level, it really involves a lot of both quantitative and qualitative research.

-• With a ‘choice’ of either tackling pollution or directly investing in fighting other issues such as global warming – how should brands choose what to focus on? by Cherie Leonard Posted in:
+- With a ‘choice’ of either tackling pollution or directly investing in fighting other issues such as global warming – how should brands choose what to focus on?
+Posted in: 33,Challenges- What should brands focus on regarding social issues?

 https://embed-ssl.wistia.com/deliveries/778b472e521bd13b475445e24c260513.mp4